knives-knife/CS4390_SmartHomeProject/README.md

 # CS4390_SmartHomeProject

 The topic for the project this semester is to design and implement a network protocol for remote smart-home management.
-Here is my (overengineered) solution.
+Here is my (slightly overengineered) solution.

 # Project Description